chenan02/saigo/exercise-001-corpus/README.md

 Write a console application that counts the frequencies of words that appear in a text document.

 # Input
-Your application should accept a single command-line argument containing the path of the text file.
+Your application (say it's called `word_count`) should accept a single command-line argument containing the path of the text file.

 Example:
 ```
-$ ./corpus 7oldsamr.txt
+$ word_count 7oldsamr.txt
 ```

 # Output